-A visiting speaker will only be invited with the permission of the Headmaster or, in the Headmaster's absence, the Usher (Senior Deputy).
+A visiting speaker will only be invited with the permission of the Headmaster.
 The member of staff who has invited the speaker will obtain such formal or informal background information about the visiting speaker as is reasonable in the circumstances to decide whether to invite and/or permit a speaker to attend the School.
-All staff organising visiting speakers inform the DHP of the intended event in order to ensure monitoring.
-A central register of speakers is maintained.
 When assessing suitability of speakers the School will always have regard to the Prevent Duty Guidance and the definition of "extremism" set out in KCSiE (Sept.
-2016).
+2018).
 All visiting speakers will be subject to the School's Visitor Policy and it is the responsibility of the member of staff who invited the speaker to ensure that this happens.
 The Visitor Policy includes signing in and out at the School, the wearing of a visitors badge at all times and being escorted by a fully vetted member of staff between appointments.

-4.28 Raising concerns about safeguarding practice in School (whistleblowing)
+4.32 Raising concerns about safeguarding practice in School (whistleblowing)